jmoenig/Snap/OFFLINE.md

 ## Simple Steps:

 1. Download the latest Snap!
-Release from [https://github.com/jmoenig/Snap--Build-Your-Own-Blocks/releases/latest](https://github.com/jmoenig/Snap--Build-Your-Own-Blocks/releases/latest)"Snap!
+Release from [https://github.com/jmoenig/Snap--Build-Your-Own-Blocks/releases/latest](https://github.com/jmoenig/Snap--Build-Your-Own-Blocks/releases/latest "Snap!
 Source Code"), and unpack the contents of the archive to your local disk.
 2. Open the file `snap.html` in your browser.
 3. There is no step 3.